 absorbed by the plant's root system.
 The benefit of liquid fertilizers

 is short-lived.
-In liquid form, the nutrients do not stay in the soil long.
+In liquid form, the nutrients do not remain in the soil long.

-Solid fertilizers, like granular fertilizers and compost, release nutrients
+Solid, granular fertilizers and compost, release nutrients more slowly over

-more slowly over a period of time.
-It takes longer to begin to benefit your
+a period of time.
+It takes longer to begin to benefit your plants.
+But, it

 We believe the best fertilization program utilizes a combination of both